Skip to Content

 vomiting, can now be controlled.
 Your doctor can prescribe

 medicines to manage nausea and vomiting.
+And you can take steps to help prevent infections.
 Side effects

 generally are short-term problems.
 They gradually go away during the recovery